thephez/backup-readme/core/markdown/core-ref-p2p-network-control-messages.md

 | 10020 | 21 | `SPORK_21_QUORUM_ALL_`<br>`CONNECTED` | **_Added in Dash Core 0.16.0_**<br>Enable connections between all masternodes in a quorum to optimize the signature recovery process.<br>Note: Prior to Dash Core 0.17.0 this spork also enforced [PoSe requirements](core-guide-dash-features-proof-of-service#distributed-key-generation-participation-requirements) for masternodes to support a minimum protocol version and maintain open ports.
 | 10022 | 23 | `SPORK_23_QUORUM_POSE`<br>`CONNECTED` | **Added in Dash Core 0.17.0**<br>Enforce [PoSe requirements](core-guide-dash-features-proof-of-service#distributed-key-generation-participation-requirements) for masternodes to support a minimum protocol version and maintain open ports.

-[block:callout]
-{
-  "type": "info",
-  "title": "Spork 2 Values",
+> 📘 Spork 2 Values
+>
-  "body": "As of Dash Core 0.17.0, spork 2 supports two different enabled values:\n - `0` - Masternodes create locks for all transactions\n - `1` - Masternodes only create locks for transactions included in a block.
-Transactions in the mempool are not locked.\n\nMode 1 is only for use in the event of a sustained overload of InstantSend to ensure that ChainLocks can remain operational.
-See [PR 4024](https://github.com/dashpay/dash/pull/4024) for details."
+> As of Dash Core 0.17.0, spork 2 supports two different enabled values:
+ - `0` - Masternodes create locks for all transactions
+ - `1` - Masternodes only create locks for transactions included in a block.
+Transactions in the mempool are not locked.

+Mode 1 is only for use in the event of a sustained overload of InstantSend to ensure that ChainLocks can remain operational.
+See [PR 4024](https://github.com/dashpay/dash/pull/4024) for details.
-}
-[/block]

-[block:callout]
-{
-  "type": "info",
+> 📘 Spork 21 and 23 Values
+>
-  "title": "Spork 21 and 23 Values",
+> Spork 21 and 23 support two different enabled values:
-  "body": "Spork 21 and 23 support two different enabled values:\n - `0` - The spork is active for all quorums regardless of quorum size.\n - `1` - The spork is active only for quorums which have a member size less than 100."
+ - `0` - The spork is active for all quorums regardless of quorum size.
+ - `1` - The spork is active only for quorums which have a member size less than 100.

-}
-[/block]
+Mode 1 is only for use in the event of a sustained overload of InstantSend to ensure that ChainLocks can remain operational.
+See [PR 4024](https://github.com/dashpay/dash/pull/4024) for details.

 **Removed Sporks**
 The following sporks were used in the past but are no longer necessary and have been removed recently.
 To see sporks removed longer ago, please see the [previous version of documentation](https://dashcore.readme.io/v0.16.0/docs/core-ref-p2p-network-control-messages#spork).

-[block:callout]
-{
-  "type": "info",
-  "title": "Spork 6",
+> 📘 Spork 6
+>
-  "body": "Since spork 6 was never enabled on mainnet, it was removed in Dash Core 0.16.0.
+> Since spork 6 was never enabled on mainnet, it was removed in Dash Core 0.16.0.
 The associated logic was hardened in [PR  3662](https://github.com/dashpay/dash/pull/3662) to support testnet (where it is enabled).
-If testnet is reset at some point in the future, the remaining logic will be removed."
+If testnet is reset at some point in the future, the remaining logic will be removed.
-}
-[/block]

 | Spork ID | Num. | Name | Description |
 | :----------: | :----------: | ----------- | ----------- |
 | _10004_ | _5_ | `INSTANTSEND_MAX_VALUE` | _Removed in Dash Core 0.15.0.<br>Controls the max value for an InstantSend transaction (currently 2000 DASH)_